 What is known about PFC Hubert Oris Brewer is that he was born on February 27, 1921, in Onia, Stone County, Arkansas.
 He was the son of Floyd D. Brewer & Gertha E. Lawrence-Brewer and lived in Lamar, Arkansas, as a child with his three brothers and sister.

-Hubert later resided in Ofuskee County, Oklahoma, and worked as a farm hand.
+Hubert later resided in Ofuskee County, Oklahoma, and worked as a farmhand.
+He registered for Selective Service when the law took effect on October 16, 1940, but no record of his registration had been found.
 He was drafted into the army on March 17, 1941, and inducted at Oklahoma City.
 After basic training, at Fort Knox, Kentucky, he was assigned to the 753rd Tank Battalion.

 In the late summer of 1941, the 192nd Tank Battalion took part in maneuvers in Louisiana.
 After the maneuvers, the battalion was ordered to Camp Polk, Louisiana.
 None of the members of the battalion had any idea why they were there.
 On the side of a hill, the members learned they were being sent overseas as part of Operation PLUM.
 Within hours, many men had figured out they were being sent to the Philippine Islands.